mportilho/dynamic-filter-resolver/README.md

 An operator that performs comparison types required by the user.
 It receives two parameters: an user defined operation type and a given value.

-The possible comparison types and corresponding constant values are:
+The possible comparison types and corresponding constant values (not case sensitive) are:

 - *Equals*: `EQ`
 - *NotEquals*: `NE`